Isuna Hasekura: Spice and Wolf series

-A light novel series of 22 volumes written by Isuna Hasekura, it is his most influential work to date and has spawned many adaptations and spinoffs including anime, manga, and video games.
-In 2016 a sequel series titled of light novels began publication under the title Wolf and Parchment.
+Hasekura began publishing the light novel series Spice and Wolf in February 2006, which currently consists of 24 volumes.
+It quickly became his most critically acclaimed and influential work to date and has spawned many adaptations and spinoffs including anime, manga, and video games.
+Following the success of Spice and Wolf, in 2016, Hasekura created a sequel series under the working title Wolf and Parchment.